 Every so often you should backflush the machine to clean the coffee circuit.
 But I’m not about to bore you with the details here – It’s all in the user manual.
 Same goes for instructions for descaling.

 Lastly, don’t neglect the grinder!
 Take a couple of minutes to remove the hopper and brush off the burrs every couple of weeks.
-And once a month you can use Grindz cleaning tablets to really do a number on the burrs.
+Oh, and the top burr is fully removable, making that job even easier.
+Once a month you can use Grindz cleaning tablets to really do a number on the burrs.
 It might seem like a hassle, but the quality of your espresso will take a nose dive if the grinder isn’t performing at its best.

 Solis Grind and Infuse Perfetta Specifications